Understanding soil pH Part I

 Occasionally, pH needs to be lowered.
 If it only needs to be lowered slightly, it can be done through standard fertilizing practices using an acidic fertilizer such as ammonium sulfate.
 If more significant changes are needed, you will have to add sulfur.
 Sulfur rate depends on soil type – don’t guess, get a soil test done.
 Lowering pH with sulfur is a biological process.
 Soil borne bacteria takes sulfur, combines it with oxygen and water to make sulfuric acid.
 The rate this occurs depends on the amount of water and oxygen in the soil and temperature.
 If sulfur is applied in the fall, little change occurs until the next year when the soil warms.
 Aluminum sulfate is often recommended to lower pH, but I caution against using it since the aluminum portion can become toxic and becomes more available at a lower pH.

 I will continue my pH discussion in my next article, “Understanding soil pH Part II.”
-In the meantime, you may want to go to the following web sites to learn more about soil pH:

 For more information on commercial vegetable production, contact Ron Goldy at 269-944-1477 ext.
 207.